-- 1. Murder and non-negligent manslaughter: The willful killing of one human being by another. - 2.
-Forcible rape: The carnal knowledge of a female forcibly and against her will. - 3.
+- Murder and nonnegligent manslaughter: The willful killing of one human being by another. - 2.
+Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - 3.
 Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - 4.
 Aggravated assault: The unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury. - 5.
 Burglary: The unlawful entry of a structure to commit a felony or theft. - 6.
 Larceny-theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of others.
 Examples include thefts of bicycles or automobile accessories, shoplifting, and pocket-picking. - 7.
 Motor vehicle theft: The theft or attempted theft of a motor vehicle. - 8.
 Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, or the personal property of another.